International

 FIFA

-At first F.I.F.A did not really
+At first F.I.F.A did not

-associations was slow and difficult.
-No country from
+different football associations was slow and difficult.

-outside Europe sent a representative because of the travel
+No country from outside Europe sent a representative

-and expense involved.
+because of the travel and expense involved.

-Another problem was that the English Football Association
+Another problem was that the English Football

-control all England's international matches.
-They also
+FA wanted to control all England's international

-wanted the headquarters to be in London.
+matches.
+They also wanted the headquarters to be in

 The FA finally sent a representative in 1906.
-In the same
+In the